entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/entando-hub.md

 - Perform business-level assessment of component readiness.

 An Entando Application can make use of an Entando Hub in several ways:
-* The Local Hub, included in the Entando App Builder, displays a collection of components ready for use.
-These can be used to compose an application or as a starting point to create new components.
+* The **Local Hub**, included in the Entando App Builder, displays a collection of components ready for use to compose an application or as a starting point to create new implementations.
-* Entando Cloud Hub is the public catalog containing packaged business capabilities and components provided by Entando and its partners throughout the world.
+* **Entando Cloud Hub** is the public catalog containing packaged business capabilities and components provided by Entando and its partners throughout the world.
-* An enterprise Entando Hub, developed and curated by Entando clients and partners, can be used to share components within their organization or made available  for public use.
+* An **enterprise Entando Hub**, developed and curated by Entando clients and partners, can be used to share components within their organization or made available for public use.

-This tutorial covers the steps for an enterprise Entando Hub:
+This tutorial covers:

 1. [Installation](#installation)
 2. [Configuration](#configuration)